 And even worse, they now blame me for everything.
 IT’s my fault when they aren’t happy or things do go well.

 And why shouldn’t they blame me: I taught them that it was my job.
 They are just following in the path I have offered.
 And yet, the ultimate catch is this…

-3. We do not prepare them for life’s disappointments, if we keep protecting them from it.
+3. We do not prepare them for life’s disappointments if we keep protecting them from them.

 Teaching Resilience; The Foundation of Happiness